Cheapest GLP-1 in Florida (2026)

 Cheapest cash options in Florida

-Cash telehealth prices are set nationally, so a Florida resident pays the same price as a patient anywhere else in the US.
+Cash telehealth prices are set nationally.
+A Florida resident pays the same price as a patient anywhere else in the US.
 The programs below all serve Floridaand represent the cheapest all-in monthly price at maintenance dose, as verified against each program's published pricing.

 ProgramAll-in / moWhat the price covers